School Development Plan

 - To maintain the continued rise in standards of writing through ensuring marking and feedback impact positively on children’s progress

-- To develop the role of subject co-ordinators so staff members clearly understand their roles and responsibilities as co-ordinators and can identify next steps when continuing to deliver the new curriculum especially at the end of Key Stage 1 and Key Stage 2.
+- To continue to develop the role of subject co-ordinators so staff members clearly understand their roles and responsibilities as co-ordinators and can identify next steps when continuing to deliver the new curriculum especially at the end of Key Stage 1 and Key Stage 2.

 - For all teaching to be at least ‘Good’ with an increase in outstanding teaching throughout the year.